African Wigs 101: Wig Rules So Your Wigs Can Rule

 When you want a touch of versatility, adding color to your wigs can be a temporary fix with flair.
 Depending on what type of wig is being colored, here is some advice for creating hues you can love.

 Synthetic Hair Wigs

-Don’t forget your gloves!
+If the wig is losing luster with visible wear and tear, adding color is a great way to update the look without much sacrifice.
 Check online for more tips for getting the best color effects for your synthetic wigs.
 Have fun and get ready to rock it!